drhsqlite/pikchr/doc/differences.md

 ## The "`thickness`" attribute

-The new "`thinkness`" attribute specifies the stroke-width.
+The new "`thickness`" attribute specifies the stroke-width.
 You can also use attributes "`thick`" and "`thin`" to increase or decrease the stroke-width in increments.